 It seems like a tiny detail but it is crucial.
 When signing and witnessing a legal document, everyone must use the same pen.

 It doesn’t matter if everything else is perfect, different colours, or a fountain pen with ballpoint means the document is invalid.
 Both you and your witnesses must use the same pen throughout the entirety of the document – including when you are dating it.

-This is by far the most common mistake we encounter.
+This is by far the most common mistake we encounter in legal documents.